nandayuniar/Belajar-Github/README.md

 # Belajar-Github
-Ini adalah repository belajar github pada coursera course I am editing the README file.
+Ini adalah repository untuk belajar github pada coursera course I am editing the README file.
 Adding some more details about the project description.